anycoinsio/docs/src/developer/api/authentication.md

 Authentication is a critical component in interacting with the AnyCoins API, ensuring that only authorized users can fetch, manipulate, and interact with their respective account data.

-Every API request must include an Authorization header with a valid API key to be processed successfully.
-Your API key is confidential and should be stored securely.
+Every API request must include an Authorization header with a valid Access Token to be processed successfully.
+Your Access Token is confidential and should be stored securely.
 Do not expose the key in client-side code or public repositories.

 <div class="warning">
-Sharing your API key can lead to unauthorized access to your account.
-Always keep your API keys confidential.
+Sharing your Access Token can lead to unauthorized access to your account.
+Always keep your Access Tokens confidential.
 </div>

-If you need assistance with API key management or encounter any issues, please contact us at [info@anycoins.io](mailto:info@anycoins.io).
+If you need assistance with Access Token management or encounter any issues, please contact us at [info@anycoins.io](mailto:info@anycoins.io).

 ## Authentication Process

-1. **API Key Generation**:
+1. **Access Token Generation**:

-   - [Obtain an API key](./obtaining-credentials.md) from your AnyCoins account.
+   - [Obtain an Access Token](./obtaining-credentials.md) from your AnyCoins account.

 2. **Making Authenticated Requests**: